Ampter/Other-agencies/README.md

 ## Design boundaries

 This mod intentionally does **not** simulate real agencies, missions, or progression.
 It only applies timed pressure to offered contracts.
+For now.